t-SNE Exaggerates Clusters, Provably: Introduction

-Our work formalizes this phenomenon and other ``cluster-happy'' behaviors exhibited by t-SNE.
-Our theoretical analysis, suffused with experiments, shows that one should take positively clustered outputs with a grain of salt.
-Our contributions are as follows:
+Our work formalizes these and other limitations of t-SNE in terms of faithfully depicting distance-based information in the input.
+Our theoretical analysis, suffused with experiments, shows that one should take t-SNE visualizations with a grain of salt.
+Our contributions are as follows.